azarboon/ai-powered-cdk-best-practices/README.md

 ## TODO

 <!-- AI Assistant: The TODO section is a note to self.
 Completely ignore it.
 NEVER read it, NEVER change it, and NEVER act upon it.
 NEVER. -->

+create an event for integration test validate the data flow and write units

 <!-- address wherver there is @azarboon in the code -->

 <!-- ask chatgpt how to optimize ts compliation process both in ts settings, package.json as well as deploy.sh........in cdk.json file, app section: use precompiled JS (node lib/app.js) instead of ts-node for faster, reliable CDK deploys with explicit tsc control. -->